Extract Information Holder

 Context and Motivation

 An API operation returns multiple related, possibly deeply nested data structures to provide clients with a rich dataset in a single response.
 We call such data elements Embedded Entities [Zimmermann et al. 2020].
 For example, in an e-commerce application, the request for the profile of a customer might also return their complete purchasing history.
-This API is very convenient for clients that require all the information at once.
-However, it is not appropriate for all use cases; the alternative pattern Linked Information Holder suits some clients better as they can retrieve selected data on demand through subsequent individual requests.
+This API is very convenient for clients requiring all the information simultaneously.
+However, it might not be appropriate for all use cases; some API clients might want to retrieve selected purchasing data through subsequent individual requests when they need it.

 As an API client, I prefer to retrieve related data elements step-by-step over having to process large structured data sets appearing in a single response message so that I can process individual responses and the data in them quickly and on demand.

 Assembling, transferring, and processing a response utilizes resources both on the provider and client side.
-These resources should not be wasted but treated with care.
-Bandwidth and computing power are examples of precious and costly resources.
+These resources should not be wasted but handled with care and respect for the environment and the energy consumed.
+Bandwidth and computing power are examples of valuable and costly resources.

 Systems and components evolve at different speeds.
 Hence, they should not depend on each other unless this is justified in the business requirements.
-Data dependencies often introduce undesired, hard-to-spot coupling.
+Data dependencies often introduce unwanted coupling that is difficult to detect and resolve.

 #data-currentness